 A case from 2012 involved a nine-year-old child and a religion known as “Religion T.”

-The parents had both become followers of the religion before they met in 1997.
+The parents had become followers of the religion before meeting in 1997.

 They married in 2003, the same year the child was born, and separated in 2010 before divorcing in late 2011.